ERBringHorvath/SeqForge/README.md

 # **multiBLAST**

-**This program automates the process of running BLAST (Basic Local Alignment Search Tool) queries against multiple <br />
-databases and organizing the results.
-It is designed to handle various types of BLAST searches (e.g., blastn, tblastn) <br />
-and formats the output for easy analysis.**
+**This program automates the process of running BLAST (Basic Local Alignment Search Tool) queries against multiple databases and organizing the results.
+It is designed to handle various types of BLAST searches (e.g., blastn, tblastn) and formats the output for easy analysis.**

 **Author:** <br />